Tgill1085/MLZoomCamp2025/steamhardwarerec/README.md

 ## Features

-- Enter your CPU, GPU, and RAM and get, 0–100 performance scores
+- Enter your CPU, GPU, and RAM and get 0–100 component performance scores
-- Paste any Steam game URL, return "Yes/No" prediction with confidence %
+- Paste any Steam game URL, return "Yes/No" prediction with the model confidence %
-- View minimum & recommended specs side-by-side
+- View minimum & recommended specs side-by-side (if available in data)
-- Top 20 most popular games you can actually run
+- Listing of the Top 20 most popular games you can actually run
 - Catalog highlights: Top 10 most & least demanding games
 - Fully reproducible pipeline (no large files in repo)